litebird/litebirdXS4/20230810_foregrounds_cmb/README.md

 ## Summary

 Full sky simulations for all LiteBIRD frequency channels of Galactic/Extragalactic foregrounds and CMB.
 The dataset includes Galactic foreground models at 3 different levels of complexity, the models have been selected by the Panexperiment Galactic Science group for common simulations across all CMB Experiments.
 The instrument model assumes Gaussian beams and top-hat bandpasses.
+Top-hat bandpasses are assumed to be flat in power units.

 ## Instrument model